Every child's needs are different...

-Just as we have our own unique needs, so do the children in need of care.
+Just as we have unique needs, so do the children in need of care.
 To make sure each child secures the best support for their situation, there are a variety of care types offered throughout NSW.
 Each type of care is a step on the path to stability for these children and it’s our goal at My Forever Family to ensure that they are safely placed in the care type that best suits their needs.

 Relative and kinship care